Certified Nursing Assistant Programs in Connecticut: CNA Training & Certification

 Community Colleges and Technical Schools

 Community colleges and technical schools provide excellent opportunities for CNA training in Connecticut.
-For instance, Naugatuck Valley Community College (NVCC) offers a state-approved CNA program that not only meets the minimum standards for course hours, but also boasts a remarkable first-time pass rate of 98% or higher for the Connecticut Nurse Aide Competency Exam.
+For instance, Naugatuck Valley Community College (NVCC) offers a state-approved CNA program that not only meets the minimum standards for course hours but also boasts a remarkable first-time pass rate of 98% or higher for the Connecticut Nurse Aide Competency Exam.

 As a student at NVCC, you’ll enjoy a college setting and free access to valuable college support resources, such as the Max R. The Traurig Library provides great resources for students.
-It also has a center for job placement and college opportunities.
+It also has a centre for job placement and college opportunities.

 Understanding the CNA Certification Process in Connecticut